 If powdery mildew is infecting a flower or perennial that has finished blooming, the best course of action is to pull it out (if it’s annual) or cut off all the leaves (if it’s a perennial).
 If you notice a problem year after year, you may want to choose a different variety next year.

 Is the outbreak on your vegetables?
-In that case, only remove the leaves that are badly infected, and apply the milk mixture to the remaining infected leaves at least once a week.
+In that case, only remove the badly infected leaves, and apply the milk mixture to the remaining infected leaves at least once a week.
 You still need enough leaves for photosynthesis to occur.

 Have you fought and won the battle with powdery mildew?